AndreasChristensen89/salary_struggle/README.md

 ## Checkout
 The checkout page is accessed when the user presses the "SECURE CHECKOUT" button in the shopping bag.
 This is where the user gives their credit card information and finishes up the order.
 Header read "payment" to make it clear what this page is about.
 Underneath are two columns, one to the right with user information.
 If the user has given their information in their profile already, the full name will be prefilled, and email will always be prefilled.
-However, the user can change this information as they like, the order does not need to have the profile's email and name, only the actualy user id will be connected to the order.
+However, the user can change this information as they like, the order does not need to have the profile's email and name, only the actual user id will be connected to the order.
 To the left of this is a short summary of what is in the shopping cart.
 The images are shown, the titles, the quantities, the subtotals, and the total.

 Underneath is a Stripe element, which is where the user gives their credit card information.
 For this project a credit card code of 424242... will work.
 When the user accesses this page a payment intent was made to stripe, and stripe is now ready to receive the payment.
 This is done by pressing the blue "Finish order" button at the bottom.
-Underneath the button is a notice in red writing that let's the user know how much the card will be charged.
+Underneath the button is a notice in red writing that lets the user know how much the card will be charged.
 Lastly, in case the user wants to change anything, or cancel, there is a return button at the bottom left.

 * ![Checkout laptop](/media/readme_pics/checkout_page_laptop.JPG)